microsoft/TemplateStudio/README.md

 ## Known issues

+* Issue ([#1532](https://github.com/Microsoft/WindowsTemplateStudio/issues/1532)): when uninstalling / upgrading where you may get an error of "A value for 'Component' needs to be specified in the catalog."
+If you get this error, we need logs to help track this with the help of the Visual Studio team.
+We don't know how to reproduce it but we know a few people have hit this scenario.
+We have how to capture these logs in the [tracking issue on GitHub.](https://github.com/Microsoft/WindowsTemplateStudio/issues/1532)
 * You can't have side-by-side versions (nightly/pre-release/release) of WindowsTemplateStudio VSPackage into a single instance of Visual Studio.

 ## Feedback, Requests and Roadmap